intellij-move/intellij-move.github.io/Writerside/topics/Code-Formatter.md

 # Code Formatter

-Intellij-Move provides automatic code formatter to help making sure your code is pretty and looks the same across the whole project.
+Intellij-Move provides automatic code formatter to help making sure your code looks the same across the whole project.

 TODO: gif to showcase the formatting experience